Want to get more traffic? Check out how easy SEO can be.

 What is the Canonical Tag?

-The canonical tag is all about duplicate content and preferred content.
-It is a rather unusual word, but etymologically speaking, it is appropriate.
+The canonical tag offers a practical solution to duplicate and preferred content problems.It is a rather unusual word, but etymologically speaking, it is appropriate.
 It is derived from canon, which originally referred to biblical or secular rules and laws, a standard for judgment.
-Later it was used to refer to the works of a writer that had been accepted as authentic.
+Later, it was used to refer to the works of a writer who had been accepted as authentic.

-There are many legitimate reasons for duplicate content, particularly when it comes to system generated URLs.
+There are many legitimate reasons for duplicate content, particularly when it comes to system-generated URLs.
 These include:

 • Session ID URLs – automatically generated by your system.
 The same appliescoloracking URLs, breadcrumb links, printer friendly versions, and permalinks in certain CMS.